 - Sex establishments include any premises, vehicle, vessel or stall used as a sex establishment but does not apply to the sale, supply or demonstration of articles which are manufactured for use primarily for the purposes of birth control or primarily relate to birth control.

 - East Devon is one of eight Devon districts and, in population terms, it is the largest in the County.

 - The district has a dispersed and mainly rural population.
-The rural nature of the area is emphasised by the low population density of 1.67 per hectare (the England and Wales average is 3.4).
-The district is fully parished with 68 town and parish Councils.
-Areas of Outstanding Natural Beauty and the World Heritage Coast cover a high proportion of the district.
+The rural nature of the area is emphasised by the low population density of 175 per square Km (the England and Wales average is427).
+Of our 32 wards 21 of these have a population density below the England average.
+Areas of Outstanding Natural Beauty and the World Heritage Coast cover a high proportion of the District.

 - Whilst this policy stands alone, applicants are advised to also have regard to the Council’s Licensing Act 2003 Policy which may impact on applicants, particularly those wishing to undertake other licensable activities such as the retail sale of alcohol.

 - In addition to considering the requirements of the Act, consideration has been given to the following requirements in developing this policy:

 - Section 17 of the Crime and Disorder Act 1998 to take all reasonable steps to reduce crime and disorder within the district;

 - The Regulators’ Compliance Code (set out under the Legislative and Regulatory Reform Act 2006) not to impede economic progress by the regulations we set out and to particularly consider the impact of regulations on small businesses; and